Department of Chemistry and Biochemistry

 CHEM 3340.
 Physical Chemistry II.

 The course covers kinetics, quantum mechanics, spectroscopy, and other selected topics.
-Prerequisites: CHEM 3330 and MATH 2472 and PHYS 2425 all with grades of "C" or better.
+Prerequisite: CHEM 3330 and PHYS 2326 both with grades of "C" or better.

 3 Credit Hours.
 4 Lecture Contact Hours.
 0 Lab Contact Hours.